Customization & Developer Toolchain Integration

 Shell Environment & Runtime Configuration

 Inject deterministic shell profiles via devcontainer.json features or Dockerfile COPY directives.
 Standardize PATH exports, alias definitions, and environment variable scoping across all developer workstations.
-For teams requiring advanced terminal customization, Shell Environment Customization (Zsh, Fish, Bash) provides the exact initialization scripts and oh-my-* plugin pinning required for spec compliance.
+For teams requiring advanced terminal customization, Shell Environment Customization (Zsh, Fish, Bash) provides the exact initialization scripts and plugin pinning required for spec compliance.

 Static Analysis & Formatting Pipeline

 Bind linters and formatters directly to the container filesystem to guarantee identical rule execution across local and CI runners.
 Configure workspace-level configuration files and map them via devcontainer.json workspaceMount.
-Reference Integrating ESLint & Prettier in DevContainers for exact npm/yarn lockfile pinning and VS Code formatter resolution order.
+Reference Integrating ESLint & Prettier in DevContainers for exact npm lockfile pinning and VS Code formatter resolution order.

 Git Hook Orchestration